-Home » crafts » Christmas crafts » Make a mini dress form with a paper mache mannequin….
+Home » crafts » Make a Mini-Dress Form with a Paper Mache Mannequin

-To start, cut the top off of the candlestick and save it for a future project when you just know you are going to need it…Use regular tacky glue and hot glue.
-The hot glue keeps it together while the tacky glue dries.
+To start, cut the top off of the candlestick and save it for a future project when you just know you are going to need it.
+I used regular tacky glue and hot glue.
+The hot glue in the cetner keeps it together while the tacky glue on the outside dries.
 You can find supplies for this project here.

 It’s so simple and easy.
 It would be great for jewelry display!
 In the photo next to the mannequin, I glued an architectural piece onto a wood base to create a decor item.

-A little vintage bling and she’s all wrapped up snug in a box for her trip to Kentucky!
+I hot glued a little vintage broach for some bling and added a ribbon and she’s all wrapped up snug in a box for her trip to Kentucky!

 This was so easy to make, under $10 and you could do this for any season too.